SpielefreakJ/Hostlist/README.md

 # Hostlist.txt

-A little private host list for my (and maybe your) Pi-Hole
+A small private host list for my Pi-Hole (and maybe yours)

 This file will NOT fully protect you against malicious domains